odbvue/odbvue/apps/wiki/guide/i13e/cicd/development-lifecycle.md

 > [!IMPORTANT]
 > We do NOT publish to npm from this repository.
 Versioning is used for release notes and artifact tagging only.
 Tags (vX.Y.Z) are created and pushed manually to control release timing.
 If the CI versioning step fails, fix the pending changesets and re-run the workflow.

+> [!NOTE]
+> Tagging policy: create release tags from `main` by default.
+Only create a temporary `release/x.y.z` branch when you need a stabilization window; in that case, perform QA on that branch and tag from it, then merge back to `main` and delete the release branch.